Createdd/Writing/2020/articles/pythonApi.md

 It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and RapidAPI.

 I thought it will be useful for other people trying to do the same but elaborating on issues I had along the way.
 It is also a great way to build side projects and maybe even make some money.

+As the Table of content shows it consists of 4 major parts, namely:
+1. Setting up environment
+2. Creating a solution with Python
+3. Setting up AWS
+4. Setting up RapidAPI

+# Disclaimer

+TODO

 # Stack used